Women in the Workplace: The Need to Build a Diverse Talent Pipeline from Roots

 Enterprises seeking diversity, equity, and inclusion in their organizations need to go far beyond hiring initiatives.
 They need to contribute to grassroots-level change.
 The future is, quite literally, in our hands.

-Nandini Sabanayagam is a Vice President at ANSR, responsible for providing leadership to our key clients.
-She has over three decades of experience in global roles spanning across IT and manufacturing.
+Nandini is a Managing Director at ANSR, responsible for providing leadership to our key clients.
+She has over three decades' experience in global roles spanning across IT and manufacturing.

-Prior to joining ANSR, Nandini helped leadership roles at Fujitsu, UST Global, GE and HP.
-She has also served on the board of hexagon Capability Centre as an independent director for 5 years, guiding them through a period of significant growth and transformation.
+Prior to joining ANSR, Nandini held leadership roles at Fujitsu, UST Global, GE and HP.
+She has also served on the board of Hexagon Capability Centre as an independent director for 5 years, guiding them through a period of significant growth and transformation.